 Article I — Name, Principal Office; Other Offices:

 Section 1.
 Name/Non-Profit Incorporation.
 This organization shall be called the Project Management Institute, Baltimore Chapter (hereinafter “the Baltimore Chapter”).
-This organization is a CHAPTER chartered by the Project Management Institute, Inc. (hereinafter “PMI®”) and separately incorporated as a non-profit, tax exempt corporation (or equivalent) organized under the laws of THE STATE OF MARYLAND, ALL Components formed within the United States must be incorporated as 501(c) (6) organization.
+This organization is a CHAPTER chartered by the Project Management Institute, Inc. (hereinafter “PMI®”) and separately incorporated as a non-profit, tax exempt corporation (or equivalent) organized under the laws of THE STATE OF MARYLAND, ALL Chapters formed within the United States must be incorporated as 501(c) (6) organization.

 Section 2.
 The Baltimore Chapter shall meet all legal requirements in the jurisdiction(s) in which the Baltimore Chapter conducts business or is incorporated/registered.